 - After about 10 mins it begins to turn a clear golden colour and soon you’ll be able to see to the bottom of the pot where the solids have fallen and are turning golden brown.

 - It is not necessary to skim the froth off the ghee as the cooking process separates it all by itself and skimming just means that you lose some volume.

 - Do not stir the ghee either…..just watch and allow the alchemical process to occur!

 - The time of completion depends on a few factors: the volume you have chosen to make, how high or low the heat is and the size of your pot.
 If you use 600gms butter in a smallish heavy bottomed pot on a medium heat it will take approx 15 mins.
 Toward the end of this time do not leave your ghee!

 - When nearly done it smells lovely, it is clear and has also become very quiet and still…another sign that it is ready

 - If it starts to froth up again it means your heat is too high so turn the heat right down or off and allow the froth to disapate to see that it is clear and golden and that the milk solids on the bottom are also a little golden

 - Pour ghee through the muslin into clean jars

 - Leave the lids off until the ghee has cooled to avoid condensation moisture forming

-- Does not need to be stored in the fridge as not milk solids remain.
+- Always use a clean spoon.
+Ghee does not need to be stored in the fridge as no milk solids remain.